Brian Brain

-Brian Maurice Brain (born 13 September 1940, in Worcester) is a former English first-class cricketer whose career with Worcestershire and Gloucestershire stretched over more than two decades.
+Brian Maurice Brain (13 September 1940 – 1 November 2023) was an English first-class cricketer whose career with Worcestershire and Gloucestershire stretched over more than two decades.
 He was capped by Worcestershire in 1966 and by Gloucestershire in 1977.

+Biography

-Brain was educated at the King's School, Worcester.
+Brain was born on 13 September 1940 in Worcester, England, and was educated at the city's King's School.

 After turning in some good performances in the Worcestershire second team, Brain was selected to make his first-class debut against Oxford University in late June 1959.
 He took five wickets in the match (his first being that of Oxford captain Alan Smith), but played only one further first-class game that season, against Somerset in the County Championship.
 He took 4–53 in the first innings, but was not to make another first-team appearance for almost five years.

 After some more eye-catching figures in the second team (7–29 against Nottinghamshire II; 8–79 against Kent II) in 1964, Brain finally played first-class cricket again, facing Cambridge University at Halesowen.
 He took only one wicket, but was retained for the Championship game which followed (coincidentally this was also against Somerset), and in this match he excelled, taking 6–93 and 4–73 as Worcestershire won by 122 runs.
 Although he dropped out of the side thereafter, he returned as a regular from mid-August to the end of the season, finishing with 31 wickets at 24.19 as Worcestershire won their first ever County Championship.

-He went on Worcestershire's tour of Rhodesia in 1964–65, one of only two occasions on which Brain played overseas (the other being the county's tour of West Indies the following winter).
-He played in one of the two first-class games against the Rhodesians, then back in England for the 1965 season he appeared 12 times, taking five or more wickets in an innings three times to finish with 44 first-class victims.
-In that season he also played his first List A cricket, against Sussex in the Gillette Cup: his first two victims in one-day cricket were Ted Dexter and Jim Parks.

-For most of the rest of the 1960s, Brain continued to play a dozen games a season or slightly more, as well as a handful of one-day matches, and to pick up around 40 wickets a year.
-In 1969, however, he played 19 times in first-class cricket and snared 73 wickets at just over 25 runs apiece; he also appeared 13 times in one-day cricket, albeit with considerably less success.
-In 1970 he played only seven first-class matches, then for the next two seasons he was entirely a one-day player, turning out 20 times in List A cricket but not at all in the longer form of the game.
+In the 1965 season Brain appeared 12 times, finishing with 44 total wickets.
+For most of the rest of the 1960s, he continued to play a dozen games a season or slightly more, as well as a handful of one-day matches, and to pick up around 40 wickets a year.
+In 1969, however, he played 19 times in first-class cricket and snared 73 wickets, however, the following year he left the county but continued to play one-day cricket for them.